oysstu/LabVIEW-libsvm/README.md

 ### Installation
 The easiest way to install the library is through the pre-built VIPM package.
 This installs both the VIs and binary components to vi.lib.
-Currently the only supported system is windows, but unix support will be added shortly.
+Currently the only supported system is windows, but unix support will be added at a later point.

 The supplied binaries are compiled using Visual Studio 2013.
 The wrapper is developed in LabVIEW 2014, but the distributed VIPM packages are compatible with LabVIEW 2011 and later.